 2. Determine Authority to Transfer the Trademark

 Another integral part of transferring a trademark through an assignment is verifying that the assignor has the authority to transfer the title to the assignee.
-Your Florida trademark lawyer will be able to help you verify that authority, but you will generally check in two ways.
+A Miami trademark lawyer from Cueto Law will be able to help you verify that authority, but you will generally check in two ways.
 The first will be confirming ownership reflected on trademark registration documents recorded with the USPTO.
 However, you will also want to confirm that ownership and authority via the business entity organizational documents.

 3. Execute Trademark Assignment Agreement